hyperledger/indy-hipe/text/connection-protocol/README.md

   types) and denotes that the received message is a connection offer.
 * The `endpoint` attribute is a structure that contains either `uri` and `verkey` or just a DID that will be resolved to a corresponding `uri` and `verkey` attributes from the public ledger.
-    * `did`: public did that can resolve to a URI and verification key.
+    * `did`: public DID that can resolve to a URI and verification key.
     * `uri`: URI of the endpoint to which a connection request and future messages will be sent.
     * `verkey`: verification key used to encrypt traffic to this endpoint.